Immigration to the United States: Contemporary immigration

+As of 2018, approximately half of immigrants living in the United States are from Mexico and other Latin American countries.

 Until the 1930s most legal immigrants were male.
 By the 1990s women accounted for just over half of all legal immigrants.
 Contemporary immigrants tend to be younger than the native population of the United States, with people between the ages of 15 and 34 substantially overrepresented.
 Immigrants are also more likely to be married and less likely to be divorced than native-born Americans of the same age.

 Immigrants are likely to move to and live in areas populated by people with similar backgrounds.
 This phenomenon has remained true throughout the history of immigration to the United States.
 Seven out of ten immigrants surveyed by Public Agenda in 2009 said they intended to make the U.S. their permanent home, and 71% said if they could do it over again they would still come to the US.
-In the same study, 76% of immigrants say the government has become stricter on enforcing immigration laws since the September 11, 2001 attacks ("9/11"), and 24% report that they personally have experienced some or a great deal of discrimination.
+In the same study, 76% of immigrants say the government has become stricter on enforcing immigration laws since the September 11 attacks ("9/11"), and 24% report that they personally have experienced some or a great deal of discrimination.

 Public attitudes about immigration in the U.S. were heavily influenced in the aftermath of the 9/11 attacks.
 After the attacks, 52% of Americans believed that immigration was a good thing overall for the U.S., down from 62% the year before, according to a 2009 Gallup poll.
 A 2008 Public Agenda survey found that half of Americans said tighter controls on immigration would do "a great deal" to enhance U.S. national security.
 Harvard political scientist and historian Samuel P. Huntington argued in his 2004 book Who Are We?
 The Challenges to America's National Identity that a potential future consequence of continuing massive immigration from Latin America, especially Mexico, could lead to the bifurcation of the United States.

 The estimated population of illegal Mexican immigrants in the US decreased from approximately 7 million in 2007 to 6.1 million in 2011 Commentators link the reversal of the immigration trend to the economic downturn that started in 2008 and which meant fewer available jobs, and to the introduction of tough immigration laws in many states.
 According to the Pew Hispanic Center, the net immigration of Mexican born persons had stagnated in 2010, and tended toward going into negative figures.